SeanDaniels/structures-algorithms/docs/_topics/12-djikstras-shortest-path.md

 ![Step Two](/structures-algorithms/assets/images/graph-c.jpg)

 Next, node C is visited.
-Node C is connected to A, D, and E. The values are 20, 20, and 33.
+Node C is connected to A, D, and E.

+Node D and E already have distance values.
+The value associated with travelling to node E from C is greater than the current distance value, but this is not the case for travelling from node D from node C.

+The visited node set and the distance values are as follows:

+pathSet = { true, true, true, false, false, false }

+distanceValues = { 0, 10, 20, *40*, 20, max }

 ![Step Three](/structures-algorithms/assets/images/graph-d.jpg)